-The Self-Care Starter Kit was initially developed for UB Social Work students, but it is our hope that these resources will be useful for students and professionals alike.
-Although the kit does not address all that goes into developing the skills of self-care, it does begin the journey.
+The Self-Care Starter Kit℠ was initially developed for UB School of Social Work students, but it is our hope that these resources will be useful for students and professionals alike.
+Although the information does not address all that goes into developing the skills of self-care, it does begin the journey.

-You are welcome to use the Self-Care Starter Kit exercises/worksheets without revising them for personal and/or educational (non-commercial) purposes only.
+You are welcome to use the Self-Care Starter Kit℠ exercises/worksheets without revising them for personal and/or educational (non-commercial) purposes only.
 We ask that you read over the Creative Commons licensing agreement, let us know that you will be using the materials, include the original citation information that is on them, as well the web address for our site, as an acknowledgement of where it was downloaded from and so people are able to explore our site if they’re interested.

 Butler, L. D., & McClain-Meeder, K. (2015).
 Self-Care Starter Kit.
 Located at http://www.socialwork.buffalo.edu/students/self-care/index.asp

 We hope the resources in these pages will be useful as you strive to maintain and enhance your well-being in all the important domains of your life.